xumaiya/xumaiya/README.md

 ## Hi there! 👋

 ### Overview:
 Welcome to my GitHub profile!
-I am xumaiya, and while my GitHub activity might be minimal at the moment, I am excited to start engaging more on this platform to showcase my skills and projects.
+I am sumaiya, and while my GitHub activity might be minimal at the moment, I am excited to start engaging more on this platform to showcase my skills and projects.

 ### Coding Interests:
 As of now, I am still exploring and learning various coding languages and technologies.
 My focus areas include HTML, CSS, JavaScript, Python, and Java with frameworks like Flask and JavaFX.